NPScript/sauce/README.md

 # Sauce

-This OS is a little fun project built with `archiso` and ment for tinkering.
+This OS is a little fun project built with `archiso` and is ment for tinkering.

 ## Features